 Polyester pillows, with time, collect all dry skin cells, dirt, hair, and oil particles from the user.
 If the polyester pillow is left uninspected, change your cushions to a different color, mostly yellow, making the cushions uncomfortable for the users.
 Therefore, ensure you frequently check your polyester pillows to see if a lot of dirt has accumulated.

 Yellow coloring of the polyester pillow is managed by washing your pillowcase, often using either your hands and water or using a laundry machine.
 Dirty polyester pillows affect users negatively.
 For instance, it increases allergy reactions for the users and makes the cushions uncomfortable for the users using polyester pillows.

 Steps on how to wash the polyester pillows

 Most people prefer polyester pillows because they have a friendly price, easy to maintain and clean, and hypo-allergenic.
 Moreover, the pillows exist in different forms with different thicknesses and firmness.
 A few simple steps are required to clean them, unlike other pillows of different materials such as synthetic.

 Each pillow is to be washed according to its degree of thickness and firmness.
 If the pillows are washed without considering their thickness and firmness, destroying their shape.

-Read also: How Long Do Memory Foam Pillows Last
+Read also our another article of: How Long Do Memory Foam Pillows Last

 Method 1: using a laundry machine